voteliquid/blog/_posts/2017-07-04-running-liquid-democracy-candidates.md

 Liquid democracy is a promising alternative.
 Represent yourself, or pick anyone you trust to vote for you in government. ([Read more](https://intro.liquid.vote).)

-And yet one of the most common refrains is that it would be too difficult to make such a change, because it must require a constitutional amendment.
+And yet one of the most common refrains is that it would be too hard to make such a change, because it must require a constitutional amendment.

 Not true.